SeucheAchat9115/Vision3D/README.md

 * `BEVEncoder(nn.Module)`: The core BEVFormer module.
 Must implement Temporal Self-Attention and Spatial Cross-Attention.
     * *Constraint:* Must use native PyTorch (e.g., `F.grid_sample`) instead of custom Deformable Attention CUDA kernels.
 * `DetectionHead(nn.Module)`: Takes the BEV grid and uses a transformer decoder to output 3D bounding box predictions and class logits.
+* `BEVFormerModel(nn.Module)`: A high level model, which encapsules the single elements and combines them into one single model to pass to pytorch lightning.

 ### Core Logic
 * `HungarianMatcher`: Computes the optimal bipartite matching between predicted queries and ground truth boxes based on classification and box distance costs.